peterbrittain/asciimatics/doc/source/troubleshooting.rst

 environment variable.
 If you have the wrong terminal definition, you may find that curses believes some fundamental services are unavailable to your application.
-In particular, if you use ``xterm-color``, you are using a definition of xterm that dates back to 1996 and will see errors like this, where the critical point is thet a curses function returned an unexpected error (the "ERR" result).
+In particular, if you use ``xterm-color``, you are using a definition of xterm that dates back to 1996 and will see errors like this, where the critical point is that a curses function returned an unexpected error (the "ERR" result).

 .. code-block:: bash